demdecuong/Project-CS163/README.md

 # Project-CS163

-Issue: Simualte a mini search engine with several features
+Issue: Simualte a mini search engine with several features such as: AND,OR,* *,#,file path,...

+from given data is over 2000 text files which each file has at least 200 words.

 Member list: